How to Create Customer Profiles for an

 No one knows your customers better than themselves.

-This is why the first step in creating customer personas is to conduct surveys.
+This is why the first step in creating customer profiles is to conduct surveys.

-In fact, in one survey of marketers (for B2B companies), surveys ranked as the third most important method for creating buyer personas.
+In fact, in one survey of marketers (for B2B companies), surveys ranked as the third most important method for creating buyer profiles.

-Your objective here is to get inside the customer’s head to make sure personas are based on what real people think.
+Your objective here is to get inside the customer’s head to make sure profiles are based on what real people think.

 Before you start, it’s a good idea to segment your customers into three groups:

 - Group #1: Existing customers.
 You can divide them further into frequent and